kevingosse/kevingosse.github.io/content/posts/2024-04-09-crash-in-the-crashanalyzer.md

 {{<image classes="fancybox center" src="/images/2024-04-09-crash-in-the-crashanalyzer-3.png" title="bpftrace and the console output are in separate consoles, there is no easy way to tell which event came before which.">}}

-Since `bpftrace` traces syscalls, maybe there was a syscall I could abuse?
+Since `bpftrace` traces syscalls, maybe there was one that I could abuse?
 After some back and forth with ChatGPT, I decided on the `prctl(PR_GET_DUMPABLE, unsigned long arg2)` syscall.
 I don't really understand what it does, and I don't really care.
 What's important is that it has an argument in which I can pass an arbitrary value, and it doesn't affect the behavior of my program.
 I updated the `bpftrace` script to trace this syscall and log the value of the argument:

 ```c
 tracepoint:syscalls:sys_enter_prctl